 Feed-in tariffs explained Feed-in tariff cuts

-This makes solar PV a long-term investment, as you'll only make a profit once the system has paid for itself. feed in tariff is paid for 20 years (it used to be 25 years) and payback time could be about 12 years for a 3.5kWh system.
+This makes solar PV a long-term investment, as you'll only make a profit once the system has paid for itself.
+The feed-in tariff is paid for 20 years (it used to be 25 years).

-Putting the £7,000 typical solar panel cost into an ISA for the same amount of time might lead to a higher annual rate of return.
+Putting the £6,000 to £9,000 typical solar panel cost into an ISA for the same amount of time might lead to a higher annual rate of return.
 Find out more in our guide to solar PV as an investment.

 I already have solar panels.
 Does this affect me?

-No. Solar PV systems already registered for the old feed in tariff rates are not affected.
-Any change to the feed in tariff rates only affects new installations.
+No. Solar PV systems already registered for the old feed-in tariff rates are not affected.
+Any change to the feed-in tariff rates, including the latest cut in January 2016, only affects new installations.

 What if I wait – is the tariff fixed?

-No, for solar PV the government will be introducing further reductions in the future as well as a 'degression mechanism' which will reduce the tariff on a regular basis if costs continue to fall.
+No, the government reviews the FIT rates on a regular basis, as well as applying a 'degression mechanism' which will reduce the tariff on a regular basis if costs continue to fall.

-What about other technologies like wind turbines and solar thermal panels?
+What about other technologies such as wind turbines and solar thermal panels?

-Wind turbines, hydroelectric and micro-combined heat and power systems are all eligible for feed in tariff and are also seeing cuts to the feed in tariff rates but to a lesser extent.
-Our table of feed in tariff rates shows the latest rates for all eligible technologies.
+Wind turbines, hydroelectric and micro-combined heat and power systems are all eligible for the feed-in tariff and have also been cut - but to a lesser extent.
+Our table of feed-in tariff rates shows the latest rates for all eligible technologies.

-Solar thermal panels - which produce hot water rather than electricity - will be eligible for the Renewable Heat Incentive (RHI), a separate government scheme designed to reward homes generating their own heat.
-It is expected to launch in 2013.
+Solar thermal panels - which produce hot water rather than electricity - are eligible for the Renewable Heat Incentive (RHI); a separate government scheme designed to reward homes generating their own heat.

 Where can I find out more?

-If you are unsure about your options or have any further questions, please contact the Energy Saving Trust on 0300 123 1234.
+If you are unsure about your options or have any further questions, please contact the Energy Saving Trust Advice line on 0300 123 1234.